How Long Does a Mortgage Application Take?

 This is Money found that there are almost ten times more mortgage products available to borrowers who have a 10% deposit as opposed to a 5% deposit.
 This can increase your chances of getting approved quicker, with many lenders preferring to over 90% mortgages.

 Financial commitments and outgoings will be considered as a marker for how much you spend on average.
 This gives the lender an indication, alongside your income, of your relationship with money and whether you will be comfortable able to make your mortgage repayments.
 The more information you can provide upfront, the quicker the process will be.

 As mentioned above, being as prepared as possible and providing as much information as possible, such as bank statements and wage slips, will help speed up the mortgage application process.

-To prepare for a mortgage interview with your lender, it would be worth checking your credit score on a site like Experian.
+To prepare for a mortgage interview with your lender, it would be worth checking your credit score online.

 Reviewing your credit score beforehand allows you to see where you stand and how you can improve your score prior to your official application.
 As we’ve mentioned, it could be something as simple as being on the electoral register.

 Some homebuyers will opt to use a mortgage broker for their mortgage application, which can sometimes speed up the process.
 However, your own bank will already have an idea of your financial history, which can also save time.